HISPlayer/UnityAndroid-SDK/hisplayer-api.md

 #### protected void ChangeVideoContent(int playerIndex, string url)
 Change the video’s URL of a certain player given a new URL.
 The next playback will start paused if **autoPlay** is disabled.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
 The parameter **url** is the link to the new video.
 Please, make sure the new URL is correctly written.
 This function supports local file paths.
 This function will replace the Playlist with the new URL.

+#### protected void ChangeVideoContent(int playerIndex, string url, HISPlayerMimeTypes mimeType)
+Change the video’s URL of a certain player given a new URL.
+The next playback will start paused if **autoPlay** is disabled.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
+The parameter **url** is the link to the new video.
+Please, make sure the new URL is correctly written.
+This function supports local file paths.
+This function will replace the Playlist with the new URL.
+The **mimeType** indicates which MIME type will be used for the new url.

-#### protected void ChangeVideoContent(int playerIndex, string url, string keyServerUri, string token key = “” (opt), string token value= “” (opt))
+#### protected void ChangeVideoContent(int playerIndex, string url, string keyServerUri, string token key = “” (opt), string token value= “” (opt), HISPlayerMimeTypes, mimeType = HISPlayerMimeTypes.URL_EXTENSION)
 Change the video’s URL of a certain player given a new URL with DRM protection.
 The next playback will start paused if **autoPlay** is disabled.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
 The parameter **url** is the link to the new video.
 The **keyServerUri** is the license key associated with the URL.
 Please, make sure the parameters are correctly written.
 This function supports local file paths.
 This function will replace the Playlist with the new element.
+The **mimeType** indicates which MIME type will be used for the new url.

 #### protected void RemoveVideoContent(int playerIndex, int urlIndex)
 Remove content from a certain player.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
 The **urlIndex** is associated with the index of the element in the list of URLs.